Alaraajavamma/fastflx1/README.md

 **Default volume-buttons options:**

-- They will change volume so that does not change
+- They will change volume when you are in Call but otherwise they are Up and Down buttons (like arrow keys in keyboard)
-- Short presses - first VolUp and right after VolDown = it will take picture with backcamera
-- Short presses - first VolDown and right after VolUp = it will take screenshot and save it to Pictures folder

 **Default swipe gestures:**
 Notice that swipe gestures works ootb like this when FLX1 is in default portrait mode